Royuin/battleship/README.md

 # battleship

-A game that allows you to play battleship against the computer.
+## A game that allows you to play the classic game of battleship against the computer.

+This project was made after learning about Test Driven Development (TDD) and Unit Testing.
+It features unit testing and allows user to play a game of battleship.
+User can add ships to their gameboard vertically or horizontally by clicked a button to switch the axis.
+User can then hit the start game button to begin.
+Clicking the button again after the game is over will allow the user to re add their ships and start another game.

 ## Todo